HyperFlyGuy/Kape4MDE/README.md

 - If you expect commands to take a longer amount of time it is a good idea to append an "&" to the end of the command.
 This forces the command to run in the background and will prevent a connection timeout.
     - This should be used for the Split, all, and getfile commands.
     - "fg <action GUID>" will bring the command to the foreground.

+## UPDATES!

+### Parsed Triage Evidence

+I have added a functionality that lets the evidence captured in the "triage" collection to also be parsed by EZParser tools and output to a zip file in the "C:\kape\output\parsed_evidence.zip".
+This is a result of me trying to make it as quick as possible to get our hands on evidence that is ready for analysis.
+It will still capture the SANS Triage collection and add it to a VHDX container!
+The following command should allow you to try out this functionality.

+    - run kape.ps1 -parameters "-collection triage -parse true"

+Please note that I have not gotten a chance to try this in a MDE environment yet but it should work ith no issues.
+If you run into a problem feel free to let me know!